GrainLearning/grainLearning/README.dev.md

 ### Online:
 You can check the documentation [here](https://grainlearning.readthedocs.io/en/latest/)

-### Create the documentation using poetry
+### Create the documentation locally using poetry
 1. You need to be in the same `poetry shell` used to install grainlearning, or repeat the process to install using poetry and doc extras: `poetry install -E docs`.
 1. `cd docs`
 1. `poetry run make html`

 ## Testing and code coverage
-You must have had installed grainlearning development dependencies: `poetry install -E dev`
+You must have had installed grainlearning development dependencies: `poetry install -E dev` or `pip install .[dev]`

 To run the tests:
 ``` shell